 Here’s how Content Marketing Institute defines “content marketing”:

 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action.

-So content marketing is actually a tool or practice that enables you to connect the right audience with your valuable content.
+So content marketing is actually a tool or practice that enables you to connect the right audience with your valuable and relevant content.